gazoodle/geckolib/README.md

 - Add a watt setting to pumps, heaters and so on so that the library can produce an instantaneous power consumption figure which ought to be able to integrate into HA's energy dashboard.
 - Add ability to change the RF channel.
 The app sends a CHACH\xb4\x0c command, play in the simulator!
+- When there are two spas loaded, the pinp frequency seems to be too high.
+Is this related to the shared global config?

 ## Done/Fixed in 1.0.2
  - Some progress toward support for MrSteam units
  - Refactoring to allow accessory modules such as inMix to be handled.
+ - Library is now RUFF compliant, all typing hints are done.
+ - Can connect to MrSteam without throwing any errors.
+This ought to be good to get some snapshots.

 ## Done/Fixed in 1.0.1
  - Add support for lock mode if it exists on the spa